carnivalgoblin/meet/README.md

 I should be able to “filter events by city”
 So that I can see the list of events that take place in that city

-### Scenario 1
+* __Scenario 1: When user hasn' searched for a city, show upcoming events from all cities__<br/>
-Given user hasn’t searched for any city
+Given user hasn’t searched for any city<br/>
-When the user opens the app
+When the user opens the app<br/>
-Then the user should see a list of all upcoming events
+Then the user should see a list of all upcoming events<br/>

-### Scenario 2
+* __Scenario 2: User should see a list of suggestions when they search for a city__<br/>
-Given the main page is open
+Given the main page is open<br/>
-When user starts typing in the city textbox
+When user starts typing in the city textbox<br/>
-Then the user should see a list of cities (suggestions) that match what they’ve typed
+Then the user should see a list of cities (suggestions) that match what they’ve typed<br/>

-### Scenario 3
+* __Scenario 3: User can select a city from the suggested list__<br/>
-Given the user was typing “Berlin” in the city textbox And the list of suggested cities is showing
+Given the user was typing “Berlin” in the city textbox<br/>
+And the list of suggested cities is showing<br/>
-When the user selects a city (e.g., “Berlin, Germany”) from the list Then their city should be changed to that city (i.e., “Berlin, Germany”) And the user should receive a list of upcoming events in that city
+When the user selects a city (e.g., “Berlin, Germany”) from the list<br/>
+Then their city should be changed to that city (i.e., “Berlin, Germany”)<br/>
+And the user should receive a list of upcoming events in that city<br/>

 ## FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS